 Recommendation 5: It is recommended that the new NRUF reporting format including utilzation formatting be implemented prior to the first implementation of thousands block pooling in order to establish a baseline of the effectiveness of thousands block pooling.

-2.3 Months-to-Exhaust Criteria
+2.3 Months-to-Exhaust Criterion

+NTD: Same for geo and non-geo?

+The current “months-to-exhaust” criterion is that additional numbering resources will be assigned to a carrier only if the carrier has forecasted exhaust of its inventory of numbers in the Exchange Area within 12 months of the date of application.
+(If a jeopardy condition exists, the criterion is 4 months).

 Appendix B to the Canadian Central Office Code (NXX) Assignment Guideline is a Months-to-Exhaust certification worksheet.
 When a carrier requests numbering resources for growth, it must provide 12 months’ forecast of demand (i.e., TNs projected to be assigned in each of the following 12 months).

-Months-to-Exhaust must be no more than 12 months when no Jeopardy Condition exists, or, when an NPA is in a Jeopardy Condition, no more than 4 months or the period specified by an approved Jeopardy Contingency Plan (see Sections 4.2.1 and 9.5 of the Guideline).
+for t no additional Months-to-Exhaust must be no more than 12 months when no Jeopardy Condition exists, or, when an NPA is in a Jeopardy Condition, no more than 4 months or the period specified by an approved Jeopardy Contingency Plan (see Sections 4.2.1 and 9.5 of the Guideline).

 Exhaust occurs in the month when the cumulative growth quantity equals or exceeds the quantity of TNs available for assignment.